smallbasic/smallbasic.github.io/_build/reference/614-graphics-color.markdown

 Specifies the foreground and background colors.

+See RGB and RGBF to create colors.

+Example 1: Assigning SmallBASIC standard colors to text

 ~~~

-Print "0 to 15 colors available for printing text..."
-Print
 For back = 0 To 7 Do
   text = back Xor 15 ' count down text color (15 to 8)